Massive fields affected by echoes: New physics vs. astrophysical environment: Introduction

 In this work, we address a gap in the literature by studying echoes in massive fields.
 To this end, we consider three different models: the simplest massive scalar field in a Schwarzschild background, the squashed Kaluza-Klein black hole, and a wormhole mimicking the Schwarzschild solution \cite{Damour:2007ap}.
 In the first two models, echoes are induced by a deformation in the effective potential, creating a bump.
 In contrast, the third model features a double-well potential, producing echoes without the need for an additional bump.

 We have demonstrated that echoes in massive fields are markedly different from those in massless fields.
-Specifically, when the bump is localised in the far zone, they affect the signal more during the asymptotic tail stage, leading to the oscillation of the power law envelope.
+Specifically, when the bump is localised in the far zone, they affect the signal more during the asymptotic tail stage, where it induces oscillations in the power-law decay envelope.
+Such deformations of the effective potential are typically associated with environmental effects, including the presence of accretion disks, nearby companion compact objects, active galactic nuclei, or extended matter distributions such as scalar or dark matter clouds (see, e.g., \cite{Konoplya:2018yrp} and references therein).
 The near-horizon bumps, one the contrary, induce the distinctive echoes effects in some cases at the earlier stage of quasinormal ringing.
 Given the slow decay of the asymptotic tails in massive fields, this enhances the significance of echoes in such fields.

 The paper is organized as follows.
 In Section~\ref{sec:bump}, we examine the echoes of a massive scalar field in a Schwarzschild background, focusing on cases where the effective potential has a bump both at a distance and near the horizon.
 In Section~\ref{sec:KK}, we analyze the echoes of gravitational perturbations (effectively massive) around squashed Kaluza-Klein black holes.
 Section~\ref{sec:wormholes} is dedicated to the study of echoes of massive fields around the Schwarzschild-like wormhole.